-In fact, very often the way in which documentation is catalogued and stored is left to the discretion and good sense of the employee, with no shared company policies.
+Very often the way in which documentation is catalogued and stored is left to the discretion and good sense of the employee, with no shared company policies.
 In other cases, even though guidelines are in place, there are still difficulties with searching, often by keywords, which creates the problem of looking for content without knowing what it is called.

 For this reason, and others that we’ll see later, it’s important to create a structured knowledge curation strategy that includes 360-degree content management, from the creation phase to the search phase, combined with the use of knowledge management systems.

-The latter can simplify the process and make documentation easily searchable, thus avoiding a lot of wasted employee time, such as reading entire documents consisting of hundreds of pages in order to find the necessary information.
+The latter can simplify the process and make documentation easily searchable, thus avoiding a lot of wasted employee time, such as reading entire documents consisting of hundreds of pages to find the necessary information.

-In order to understand knowledge curation, it is necessary to examine the concept of knowledge management, on which it is based.
+To understand knowledge curation, it is necessary to examine the concept of knowledge management, on which it is based.

 The term “knowledge” refers to the concept of learning something, learning to use it or discovering how it works.
 It differs from information, which is composed of data, as knowledge is related to understanding, putting together and linking together a series of information.

 Knowledge within a company covers all areas and sectors: company policies, technical and product sheets, balance sheets, etc. are all part of the knowledge base, i.e. the company’s document structure.

 The management of this documentation is necessary for the correct functioning of the “company machine” and, for this to happen, it must respect certain characteristics: